November 29, 2020 5 Min Read

 If you’re not sure about your own spirituality, LaToya recommends beginning with gratitude.
 For her, it lets you spark the part of your brain and soul that will tell you what your beliefs are.

-It also helps you connect with and look for ways to support others.
+It can also help you connect with and look for ways to support others.
 When you are grateful, you want to share your blessings.

 “Giving is the gift that keeps on giving,” LaToya says.